b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Look at this $\pm$ symbol.
 Have you seen it before?
 No?
 Then look at the three sigma rule above.

 The reference values were most likely composed in the following way.
 A large number (let's say 30'000) females gave their blood for testing.
 Hematocrit value was calculated for all of them.
 The distribution was established in a similar way that we did it before.
 The average hematocrit was 42 units, the standard deviation was 5 units.
 The majority of the results (roughly 68%) lie within $\pm$ 1 sd from the mean.
 If so, then we got 42 - 5 = 37, and 42 + 5 = 47.
 And that is how those two values were considered to be the reference values for the population.
-Most likely the same is true for any other reference values you see in your lab result when you [test your blood](https://en.wikipedia.org/wiki/Complete_blood_count) or when you perform other medical examination.
+Most likely the same is true for other reference values you see in your lab results when you [test your blood](https://en.wikipedia.org/wiki/Complete_blood_count) or when you perform other medical examination.

 **Example 2**